chopanpma/resume/resume-francisco.md

 - Technologies: Docker, Kubernetes, Kafka, AWS, Ansible
 - Methodologies: Agile (SCRUM), Object-Oriented Design, SOLID principles
 - Soft Skills: Leadership, Negotiation, Training, Sales
+- Trading: During the last 2-3 years I have been studying the markets, and played with trading platforms and trading API's.
+That has given me basic knowledge of the market structure and the different players.

 # LANGUAGES